ANN NEWBY Fine Art

 by Ann Newby © 2006

 Being the daughter of an artist, Newby had her own personal tutor and by age 16 her first painting had sold.
-She apprenticed with internationally renowned artist, Jonathan La Benne, better known as “Jonathan, The Bear Man” and who she proudly refers to as “Dad.”
+She apprenticed with internationally renowned artist, Jonathan La Benne, better known as “Jonathan, The Bear Man”; who she refers to as “Dad.”
 This included many different facets of art.
-Among them… painting in acrylics, 2 dimensional wood carving and 3 dimensional wood sculptures.
-Newby was blessed with a life of travel; gathering inspiration from the Rocky Mountains to the Smokey Mountains, from the deserts to the oceans.
-Opportunities abounded to study animals up close and personal including; bears, mountain lions, wolves, elk, deer, bighorn sheep, mountain goats, dolphins, seals and many more.
+Among them… painting in acrylics, two dimensional wood carving reliefs, and three dimensional wood sculptures.
+Newby was blessed with a life of travel and has gathered many resources and inspirations from these experiences.

 Currently, Newby resides in Wyoming with her husband, Dave and daughters, Kayla and Victoria.